 Please note: Aboriginal and Torres Strait Islander people should be aware that this blog post may contain images or descriptions of deceased persons in photographs and (digital) newspaper articles.
 In addition, this blog post may contain images or descriptions of deceased persons from former secure health facilities in photographs and (digital) newspaper articles.

 This post is about the brass bands that were located on some of the islands that surround Australia.
-In selecting the islands and bands, I took a punt with some, and accidently found some others.
-When looking for stories and histories I found that information on these island bands were a bit hit and miss.
+In selecting the islands and bands, I took a punt with some and accidentally found some others.
+When looking for stories and histories I found that information on these island bands was a bit hit and miss.
 In some cases, there were only one or two newspaper articles (that I found) where there was only a mere mention of a band.
 Timelines were difficult to establish but we can get a rough guess based on early articles and later articles.
 However, the fact that these bands had an existence of sorts only adds to the rich history of bands in this country.

 I started this post with a disclaimer.
 The reason for this is that two of the bands were located on islands where Aboriginal missions were established, and another band was located on a small island that once housed a facility for isolating people with leprosy.
 To delve deeper in the pasts of these missions and this facility uncovered some disturbing facts, as I tried to build a background as to why bands were established in these locations.
-All locations had unfortunate pasts which will have to be acknowledged in this post, but we recognise that at the time, bands were created similar purpose to those in other locations.
+All locations had unfortunate pasts which will have to be acknowledged in this post, but we recognize that at the time, bands were created with a similar purpose to those in other locations.

 This post will address each location, or groups of locations in turn and we will see that the bands in these places were innovative, dedicated and proud.
 We will also see that they were engaged with island life and that being a band on an island had a special meaning.
 These bands may not have had the reputation or resources of bigger ensembles, but they did have a certain spirit given to them by their locations.